-Many people have questions when they are considering pledging a fraternity or sorority.
+Many people have questions when they are considering joining a fraternity or sorority.
 Here are answers to some of the most common questions.
-Please contact us if you need information or advice about pledging.
+Please contact us if you need additional information.

 - The right to be treated as an individual.

 - The right to be treated with respect.

 - The right to be fully informed about the recruitment process, including timelines, membership expectations, binding agreements.